-Lee Reid serves as a Litigation Practice Group Leader with Adams and Reese.
-In this capacity, he manages the firm’s litigation practice across its 19 offices, located in eight states and the District of Columbia, comprising approximately 160 attorneys.
+Lee C. Reid serves as Litigation Practice Group Leader with Adams & Reese, LLP.
+He manages the firm’s practice across 19 offices in eight states and the District of Columbia.

-Lee is widely considered to be one of the state’s most accomplished attorneys on charter school law, and has guided guided many Louisiana schools through the charter application process on a pro-bono basis.
-He assists in all operational aspects of charter schools by drafting legislation and policy at the local and state level, representing schools on various study groups and assisting in the formation of charter school organizations.
+Lee is considered to be one of the state’s most accomplished attorneys on charter school law, and has guided many Louisiana schools through the charter application process.
+He has drafted legislation and policy at the local and state level, represented schools on various study groups, and has assisted in the formation of charter school organizations.

-In his economic development practice, Lee worked to bring to fruition one of the largest economic development projects in the State of Louisiana: the Federal City Project.
-Serving as lead attorney on the Federal City Project, representing the New Orleans Federal Alliance, (NOFA), Lee worked with the State of Louisiana, City of New Orleans, the Algiers Development District, United States Department of the Navy and the United States Marine Corps to retain 1,900 Marine Force Reservists in New Orleans.
+Lee worked to bring to fruition one of the largest economic development projects in Louisiana: the Federal City Project.
+Serving as lead attorney and representing the New Orleans Federal Alliance, (NOFA), Lee worked with the State of Louisiana, City of New Orleans, the Algiers Development District, US Department of the Navy, and US Marine Corps to retain 1,900 Marine Force Reservists in New Orleans.

-In 2003, Lee served as Special Assistant to the General Counsel for the National Aeronautics and Space Administration, (NASA), during the investigation into the Columbia shuttle disaster.
-In recognition for his efforts, Lee received a “by-name” appointment to the Return to Flight Implementation Team and was awarded the NASA Astronaut’s Personal Achievement Award, the “Silver Snoopy.”
+In 2003, Lee served as Special Assistant to the General Counsel for NASA during Columbia shuttle disaster investigation.
+In recognition for his service, Lee received an appointment to the Return to Flight Implementation Team and was awarded with NASA’s Astronaut’s Personal Achievement Award.

-Lee currently serves on the Arts Council of New Orleans, appointed by the Mayor of New Orleans.
-As a former Chair of the New Orleans Public Library Board, Lee oversaw the construction of five new libraries and the renovation of five others as part of post-Hurricane Katrina rehabilitation efforts.
-Lee also serves on the Board of Directors for Infinity Science Center and Café Reconcile.
+Lee was appointed by the mayor to the New Orleans Arts Council, where he currently serves.
+As former Board Chair of the New Orleans Public Library, Lee oversaw the construction and renovation of libraries after Hurricane Katrina.
+Lee also serves on the boards for Infinity Science Center and Café Reconcile.